-In the course of his work with the NAEB, McLuhan wrote a series of long letters to Harry Skornia — much to Skornia’s chagrin.
-He could not see the use of such extended meditations to the task at hand of refining a funding application for the proposed NAEB project on Understanding Media.
+In the course of his work with the NAEB, McLuhan wrote a series of long letters to Harry Skornia — somewhat to Skornia’s chagrin.
+For while he was flattered suddenly to find himself as a kind of sounding-board for McLuhan, he could not see the use of such extended meditations to the immediate task of refining a funding application for the proposed NAEB project on Understanding Media.

 McLuhan’s 12 page letter from January 25, 1959, has a note at the top of its first page, apparently made by Skornia:

 Point – length of letter – 11 [typed] pages + long-hand on back